-\paragraph{Definition 2.1.} (Node Classification Model) Given an attributed graph $G=(V,E,X)$, a set of nodes $V$ with node features $X$ are connected by several edges $E$.
-A node classification model $f(.)$ can assign node labels $Y$ to each node in the node set $V$ corresponding to both their node features and the graph structure.
+\textbf{Node Classification. } Given an attributed graph $G=(V,E,X)$, a set of nodes $V$ with node features $X$ are connected by a set of edges $E$.
+A node classification model $f(.)$ can assign node labels $Y$ to each node in $V$ corresponding to both their node features and the graph structure.
 We denote a classifier with parameters $\theta$ as $f_{\theta}(.)$.
-The classification result for this model on a node $v_i$ (where $v_i \in V$) in the graph $G$ is designated as $p_i=f_{\theta}(v_i)$.
-For a well-trained GNN model, $p_i$ is expected to be the same as $y_i$ (where $y_i$ is the corresponding label of $v_i$).
+The classification result for this model on a node $v_i$ (where $v_i \in V$) in $G$ is designated as $p_i=f_{\theta}(v_i)$.
+For a well-trained GNN model, $p_i$ is expected to be the same as $y_i$, the corresponding label of $v_i$.